 (406) 657-8231 (phone)

-The HAWK Signal is a new kind of signal designed to help pedestrians cross busy streets.
+The HAWK Signal is a relatively new style of traffic signal designed to help pedestrians cross busy streets.
 HAWK stands for High-intensity Activated crossWalK (it is also known as a Pedestrian Hybrid Beacon).
 HAWK signals operate only when a pedestrian activates it.
 This allows traffic to move freely for most of the day, while providing a safe crossing when needed.
+The schematic on the left shows the relationship between what drivers see during the phases of what pedestrians see.
+The schematic also describes the appropriate driver and pedestrian behavior during a HAWK Signal activation.

 How to Read Flashing Yellow Arrow